 speaking, writing, video and audio production, demonstrations, and more.

-Since retiring from Purdue I have taken on the challenge of serving as Editor-in–Chief for the Academy of Nutrition and Dietetics soon-to-be-released book: Communicating Nutrition: The Authoritative Guide.
+Since retiring from Purdue I have taken on the challenge of serving as Editor-in–Chief for the Academy of Nutrition and Dietetics's new book: Communicating Nutrition: The Authoritative Guide.
 This book will serve as a legacy for current and future nutrition professionals.
 It is an honor to use my expertise in such an impactful way.

 Now is your time.
 What is your story?
 Who is your audience?
 What is your message?
 What strategies and channels will you use to creatively share your signature style with the world?
 It would be my pleasure to lead you to communicate with confidence -- to educate, inspire, and motivate.
 Let’s get started.